Apia, the capital of Samoa, is a small, bustling city situated on the north coast of the Samoan island of Upolu.

 The church undoubtedly has European influences in its exterior design but it has an overwhelmingly Samoan feel to it.
 Unlike may other churches around the world that could be located in any country, when you stand in this beautiful church, you know you are in Samoa.

-But for me, the most striking feature of the cathedral is the ornately carved, rich toned wooden ceiling.
-The ceilings were apparently designed to emulate the traditional weave of Samoan pandanu mats.
-Whatever the intentions, the stunning ceilings are a work of art you won’t be able to stop staring at.
+The most striking feature of the cathedral is the ornately carved, rich toned wooden ceiling.
+The ceilings were designed to emulate the traditional weave of Samoan pandanu mats and are a work of art.

-Samoa is a strongly religious country with over 95 % of the population being regular church goers.
-In fact, the small nation’s motto is ‘Samoa is founded on God’.
-So there will usually be a service on whenever you visit Apia cathedral.
+Samoa is a strongly religious country with over 95 % of the population being regular church goers; the small nation’s motto is ‘Samoa is founded on God’.

-If you can, try to catch a sung service; the enthusiastic, beautifully harmonised singing will give you goosebumps!
+An unmissable thing to do in Apia is to attend a sung service at the cathedral.
+The enthusiastic, rich toned, beautifully harmonised singing will give you goosebumps!

-You can visit the imposing white granite Mormon Temple just outside Apia or the beautiful Baha’i House of Worship in nearby Tiapapata.
+Visit the imposing white granite Mormon Temple located just outside Apia or the beautiful Baha’i House of Worship in nearby Tiapapata.

-There are several markets to choose from in Apia, all located along the waterfront.
+There are several markets to choose from in Apia, all of which are located along the waterfront.

-Every Sunday morning there is a fish market though you need to get up early to visit it.
+Every Sunday morning there is a busy Fish Market though you need to get up early to visit it.
 There will be lots of new and unusual looking fish for you to Google later!